Tanz0rz/haxe-fmod/docs/getting-started.md

 `FmodEvents` is one of the [generated constants classes](guides/tools-cli.md#generate).
 The string paths work too, for example `FmodManager.PlaySong("event:/Music/MainLevel")`.

-HTML5 initializes asynchronously, so an HTML5 game waits for `FmodManager.IsInitialized()` before its first scene.
+HTML5 initializes asynchronously.
+An HTML5 game waits for `FmodManager.IsInitialized()` before its first scene.
 [Platforms](platforms.md#html5) shows the loading state pattern.

 ## 6. Build and run